sevidmusic/RoadyModuleUtilities/README.md

 ```

-### \Darling\RoadyModuleUtilities\interfaces\utilities\AuthorityJsonConfigurationEditor
+### \Darling\RoadyModuleUtilities\interfaces\utilities\AuthoritiesJsonConfigurationEditor

-A AuthorityJsonConfigurationEditor can add or remove Authorities
+A AuthoritiesJsonConfigurationEditor can add or remove Authorities
 from a specified Modules `authorities.json` configuration file.

 ```